Connecticut Robbery Defense Attorneys

 Experienced attorneys defending individuals accused of robbery in Connecticut

 Under Connecticut law, robbery is the act of taking another person’s property through the use of force or the threat of force.
 (Theft crimes, on the other hand, do not involve force.)
 Common examples of acts that could constitute robbery include holding up a bank, carjacking, robbing a convenience store by threatening the clerk, or mugging.
 Allegations of robbery in Connecticut are a serious matter and can expose you to sentences of up to twenty years in jail.
 Anyone accused of robbery should retain an experienced criminal defense lawyer as soon as possible.

 The attorneys at Duffy Law have a thorough understanding of Connecticut criminal law and procedure.
 They provide zealous criminal defense representation and are committed to obtaining the best possible result in each case they take.
-To schedule a free consultation, call Duffy Law today at 203-946-2000.
+To schedule a consultation, call Duffy Law today at 203-946-2000.